docsforadobe/premiere-scripting-guide/docs/general/sourcemonitor.md

 **Description**

-Retrieves the position of the Source monitor’s current time indicator.
+Retrieves the position of the Source monitor's current time indicator.

 **Parameters**